Monday, May 06, 2024

 “Technology” is very crowded and competitive, if it’s not crystal clear on what you’re offering you’re missing out from the get-go.

 Wherever a business sits in a value chain, it needs to figure out its value.
-A PoD should always shine through the tactical outcomes defined in campaign activity.
+A point of difference (PoD) should always shine through the tactical outcomes defined in campaign activity.
 This doesn’t mean simply adding words like “better”, “leading”, “most valuable” or other unsubstantiated claims of superiority.
 They’re vague and opinionated and don’t help an audience understand how the product or service will benefit them.

 'Out the box' content and activities